An elementary alternative to ECH capacities: Additional computations using Seiberg-Witten theory

-where $\partial_+\Omega$ denotes the closure of the portion of $\partial\Omega$ not on the axes.
-Define a {\em concave integral path\/} to be a polygonal path in the nonnegative quadrant from the point $(0,b)$ to the point $(a,0)$, for some nonnegative integers $a$ and $b$, with vertices at lattice points, which is the graph of a convex function.
+Define a {\em concave integral path\/} to be a polygonal path $\Lambda$ in the nonnegative quadrant from the point $(0,b)$ to the point $(a,0)$, for some nonnegative integers $a$ and $b$, with vertices at lattice points, which is the graph of a convex function.
 Define $\check{\mc{L}}(\Lambda)$ to be the number of lattice points in the region bounded by $\Lambda$ and the axes, this time (in contrast to the case of convex toric domains) not including lattice points on $\Lambda$.
-Let $\ell_\Omega(\Lambda)$ denote the length of $\Lambda$ defined using $[\cdot]_\Omega$.

 \begin{theorem} If $X_\Omega$ is a four-dimensional concave toric domain, then

 where the maximum is over concave integral paths $\Lambda$. \end{theorem}